CYCOGS® Brand Holonomic Mobility Drive

 is more complex with five motors per Hi2WAM™

-wheel assembly module, but it uses smaller motors and controllers which costs less.
+but it utilizes smaller motors and controllers which costs less.

-The holonomic ability allows for synchronous movements (top of illustration) and fully holonomic movements (bottom).
+The holonomic ability allows for synchronous movements (top of illustration) and precise holonomic movements (bottom).

 Holonomic Mobility Expanded